rubensauchelli/platform-template/documentation/user-guide.md

 1. Check the detailed error message for specific information
 2. Refer to the application documentation
-3. Contact your system administrator
+3. Contact your system administrator or support team

 ## Security and Data Privacy

-The Omniflo Platform prioritizes the security and privacy of your data:
+The application prioritizes the security and privacy of your data:

 1. **Authentication**: All users must authenticate before accessing the application
 2. **Data Protection**: Files are securely stored with appropriate access controls